munificent/craftinginterpreters/book/hash-tables.md

 <img src="image/hash-tables/insert-1.png" alt="An array with eight empty buckets." class="wide" />

 We decide to insert "bagel".
-On a little-endian machine like Intel, packing those characters into a 64-bit word puts the first letter in the least-significant byte.
-So "b" (ASCII value 98) modulo the array size (8) ends up in bucket 2:
+The first letter, "b" (ASCII value 98), modulo the array size (8) puts it in bucket 2:

 <img src="image/hash-tables/insert-2.png" alt="Bagel goes into bucket 2." class="wide" />

 Next, we insert "jam".
 That also wants to go in bucket 2 (106 mod 8 = 2), but that bucket's taken.
-We start probing looking at the next bucket.
+We keeping probing to the next bucket.
 It's empty, so we put it there:

 <img src="image/hash-tables/insert-3.png" alt="Jam goes into bucket 3, since 2 is full." class="wide" />